Discover the truth behind a few of the myths about cervical cancer.

-There's no proven inheritable link for cervical cancer.
-Unlike most other cancers, your genetic makeup doesn't affect your chances of developing this disease.
+There is no proven inheritable link for cervical cancer.
+Unlike most other cancers, your genetic makeup does not affect your chances of developing this disease.

 Cervical cancer is caused by the sexually transmitted disease HPV.
-Because your DNA doesn't play a role, you can prevent cervical cancer altogether.
+Because your DNA does not play a role, you can prevent cervical cancer altogether.

-Myth #10: You can't develop any other cancers in the reproductive tract once you’ve had cervical cancer.
+Myth #10: You cannot develop any other cancers in the reproductive tract once you’ve had cervical cancer.

-Even if you’ve completed treatment for cervical cancer, and have been given the “all clear” by your doctor, you still need to go for regular screenings and medical check-ups for the rest of your life.
+Even if you’ve completed treatment for cervical cancer, and have been given the “all clear” by your doctor, close observation and surveillance still need to take place for the rest of your life.
+This includes going for frequent screenings and medical check-ups.